 The study is the first to show a non-invasive method for connecting the brains of two people.
 It comes a few months after the announcement of Harvard researchers about the connection between the brain of a human and an animal.

-The first successful experiment of the kind was made earlier in rats and was presented last February.
+The first successful experiment on human brain-to-brain communication was made earlier in rats and was presented last February.
 The ultimate goal of the experiments is to “transfer knowledge directly from one brain to another,” says Dr. Stocco now.
 However, the latest research concerns the transmission of much simpler signals.

 When Rao was watching a video game and thinking he was moving his index finger to press a keyboard button, the signals were transmitted to the brain of Stocco and forced him to move his index finger just like he was pressing a button.